justenanderson-commits/memedeabox-api/README.md

 }
 ```

-Sample response (201): This is the idea that was submitted in the POST request
+Sample response (201): This is the meme that was submitted in the POST request

 ```js
   { id: 98623913021, title: 'Title', description: 'Description' }